israelcastilloh/sequential_investment/README.md

 # sequential_investment_valuation
 ## An Adkins &amp; Paxson method Modelling on Sequential Investment Opportunites for Project Valuation.

-(Quantitative Finance) Programmatic Implementation
+### (Quantitative Finance) Programmatic Implementation

-Roger Adkins*

-Bradford University School of Management
+Roger Adkins* - _Bradford University School of Management_

-Dean Paxson**
+Dean Paxson** - _Manchester Business School_

-Manchester Business School
+Submitted to Real Options Conference, Japan
+[26 January, 2013]

 **Israel Castillo Herrera** - Python Modelling

-Ingeniería Financiera.
-2020.
+_Ingeniería Financiera.
+2020._

-Submitted to Real Options Conference, Japan
-26 January, 2013

-## Abstract
+### Abstract

+A Pythond Modelling Implementation.

-An analytical solution for American perpetual compound options, that do not rely on a bivariate or multivariate distribution function.
+American perpetual compound options, not relying on bivariate or multivariate distribution function.
 This model is especially applicable for a real sequential investment opportunity, such as a series of drug development, tests and clinical trials, where the project can be cancelled at any time, and where the probability of failure declines over stages of completion.

 The effect of changing input parameter values can clearly be seen in terms of resulting overall project process volatility, and the effective mark-up factor which justifies continuing with each investment stage.

-I
+This study
+appears to be a unique approach, which yields the threshold project value relative to investment costs that justifies investment at each stage, with no timing restrictions.

 ### Problem Setup - Initial Variables